vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Joshi, ṀC.

-1975–76 Archaeology and Indian Tradition: Some Observationṣin: Purātattva (Bull. of the Ind.
+1975–76 Archaeology and Indian Tradition: Some Observationṣin: Purātattva (Bulḷof the Ind.
 Arch.
 Soc.)
 8 (1975–76), 98–102.

-1979–80 Ayodhya: Mythical and Real. in: Purātattva 11 (1979–80), 107–109.
+1979–80 Ayodhya: Mythical and Reaḷin: Purātattva 11 (1979–80), 107–109.
 1992 Royal Succession in the Gupta Age and the Connotation of the Term Dauhitra Occuring in Inscriptionṣin: R̥Ch.
 Chhabra et al. (eds.),

 Reappraising Gupta History for ṢR̥Goyal.
 New Delhi. pp. 111–126.